Marjorie Dannenfelser

-Marjorie Jones Dannenfelser is the president of the Susan B. Anthony Pro-Life America, an American political organization that seeks to advance anti-abortion women in politics.
+Marjorie Jones Dannenfelser is an American activist who is the president of the Susan B. Anthony Pro-Life America, an American political organization that seeks to advance anti-abortion women in politics.
 She was brought into the organization as its executive director in 1993, shortly after its founding by Rachel MacNair.

 Activism

 Pro-abortion rights as a college student, Marjorie Jones was the "pro-choice chair" of the Duke University College Republicans.
-But a summer spent in a Heritage Foundation house for Republican interns changed that, when "group-house drama erupted over what Dannenfelser called an "inappropriate" video."
+But a summer spent in a house for interns at The Heritage Foundation changed that, when "group-house drama" erupted over what Dannenfelser called an "inappropriate video".
 This dispute led to her conversion to Catholicism and a new anti-abortion stance, according to a 2010 Washington Post profile.
-After graduating Duke, Dannenfelser worked for the Ronald Reagan administration.
+After graduating Duke, Dannenfelser worked for the Reagan administration.

 In the 1990s, Dannenfelser was the staff director of the Congressional Pro-Life Caucus, and worked for U.S. House Representative Alan Mollohan (D-WV), whom the SBA List later worked to defeat in the 2010 Democratic primary.
 Mollohan was defeated in the primary by Mike Oliverio.